MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-channeldata.md

 # Implement channel-specific functionality

-By using the `Activity` object's `ChannelData` property to pass native metadata to a channel, you can implement channel-specific functionality that is not possible to achieve by using [message text and attachments](~/dotnet/bot-builder-dotnet-create-messages.md) alone.
-For example, your bot can use the `ChannelData` property to instruct Telegram to send a sticker or instruct Office365 to send an email.
+Some channels provide features that cannot be implemented by using only [message text and attachments](~/dotnet/bot-builder-dotnet-create-messages.md).
+To implement channel-specific functionality, you can pass native metadata to a channel in the `Activity` object's `ChannelData` property.
+For example, your bot can use the `ChannelData` property to instruct Telegram to send a sticker or to instruct Office365 to send an email.

 This article describes how to use a message activity's `ChannelData` property to implement this channel-specific functionality: